stat545ubc-2022/assignment-b3-simranpreetmann/README.md

 # Brief Discription
 ### What is this repository?
 This is the repository for Assignment B3 for STAT 545B.
-This assignment focuses on the creation of a Shiny app.
-The app created here can be used to input your preferences and determine which Starbucks drink choices are available to you according to those preferences!
+As part of this assignment, I chose to create a Shiny app (Option B).
+The app created can be used to input your preferences and determine which Starbucks drink choices are available to you according to those preferences!
   - [Assignment B3](https://stat545.stat.ubc.ca/assignments/assignment-b3/)

 ### What files are in this repository?